 Prior to Round 1 coding, 6 persons were trained and completed coding of the 220 NHATS validation study clocks.
 Inter-rater reliability for each coder was assessed against the two neuropsychology coders and 3 persons were selected as coders (all with a kappa of .77 or higher).
 At each subsequent round, a pool of potential coders was trained.
 Coders were selected based on inter-rater reliability against the two neuropsychology coders.
 In Round 2, 4 coders were used (all with kappas of .70 or higher).
 In Round 3, 3 coders were used (all with kappas of .75 or higher).
 In Round 4, 4 coders were used (all with kappas of .74 or higher).
 In Round 5, 5 coders were used (all with kappas of .65 or higher).
 In Round 6, 4 coders were used (all with kappas of .65 or higher).
-In Round 9, 4 coders were used (all with kappas of .60 or higher).
-In Round 9, 4 coders were used (all with kappas of .60 or higher).
-In Round 11, 2 coders were used (both with kappas of 0.61 or higher).
+In Round 7, 5 coders were used (all with kappas of .61 or higher).
+In Round 8, 5 coders were used (all with kappas of .60 or higher).
+In Round 10, 3 coders were used (all with kappas of .60 or higher).
 Weighted kappas were above .70 for all coders at each round.